 - Most rent-a-car representatives will try hard to get you to accept their insurance because it is the most profitable part of the contract.
 It may help to have a statement of your credit card insurance policy in writing.
 If they get ridiculous (e.g. requiring a signed letter from your issuing bank stating the coverage applies to you) then they probably have no intention of accepting the coverage no matter what and are just wearing you down.

 - If damage occurs to the car the cost of repairs will be charged to your credit card and you will only be reimbursed after submitting a successful claim to cardmember services.
 You may be required to provide documentation like a copy of a police report.

 - If you use credit card coverage (and often when you don’t) the car rental agency will “authorize” a deposit usually between $1,000 and $2,000 on your credit card to cover potential damages.
 You will not be charged that amount unless damages occur but it will reduce your available credit when using the card for other purchases like hotels or restaurants.

 - Some cards have exclusions specifically against insuring Latin American rentals so be sure to check carefully.

-Note – in March of 2016 we discovered a new clause appearing on some credit card service agreements limiting coverage to $50k or excluding “specialty vehicles” like pick-up trucks (used to be a convenient choice for surf boards).
+Note – in 2017 we discovered a new clause appearing on some credit card service agreements limiting coverage to $50k or excluding “specialty vehicles” like pick-up trucks (used to be a convenient choice for surf boards).